cameronmeyer/OSC-Project-1/readme.txt

    Can accept input from a text file and interpret contents as instructions to be executed.

+readme.txt
+   Provides compile instructions and lists the files present in the submission.
+You are here.

 sample1.txt
    [PROVIDED EXAMPLE FILE]
    Tests the indexed load instructions.